San Diego Community College District: San Diego City College

 Located in downtown San Diego as the first community college in the city and the third in California, City College sits on 60 acres and offers over 100 majors to more than 20,000 students.
 Besides general education, transfer and AA/AS degree programs, some of the disciplines available at City are:

 San Diego Mesa College

-As one of the largest and most successful of California's 112 community colleges, and as the largest college in the San Diego Community College District, Mesa College opened in 1964 and it now serves over 24,000 students on a campus of 104 acres offering more than 150 programs of instruction.
+As one of the largest and most successful of California's 112 community colleges, and as the largest college in San Diego Community College District, Mesa College opened in 1964 and it now serves over 24,000 students on a campus of 104 acres offering more than 150 programs of instruction.
 Among its unique programs available on campus are:

 San Diego Miramar College

 Located on 120 acres in the Mira Mesa/Scripps Ranch suburban area of San Diego along the I-15 corridor, Miramar opened as a training facility for San Diego's law enforcement personnel and firefighters in 1969.

 Today, Miramar College offers over 120 certificates, associate degrees, and comprehensive 4-year university transfer programs and is home to the Southern California Biotechnology Center, the Advanced Transportation and Energy Center, and the San Diego Regional Public Safety Institute which provides training for nearly all law enforcement officers and firefighters within San Diego County and also trains EMTs and offers the only open water lifeguard degree in the world.
 Miramar has the only entry-level biotechnology program in San Diego County.
 Miramar boasts unique career training in the following: